Mielek/apim-policy-toolkit/output/README.md

 # DO NOT PLACE ANY FILE HERE #

-Folder is intended to be a local feed for example project
+Folder is intended to be a local feed for an example project.
+It will be automatically populated by the `dotnet pack` command.